alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
- * Other subscreens:
  * Actual game over screen

- * Game history and stats
-    * Keep track of score, time taken, difficulty
-    * Score can simply be increased by the difficulty of enemies defeated multiplied by some value, with an addition if you escape or not
-    * Keep this in World as creatures can reference it when they die
+   * Display your place in game history at game over and victory screen (your position, score, stats, and then the next few adjacent ones)

  * Interface bugs
    * Text in the creature screen can overlap on small screen sizes, 3+ lines of description and critical/parry chance will overlap.